dbt-labs/docs.getdbt.com/website/docs/docs/contributing/oss-expectations.md

 In our most critical repositories (such as `dbt-core`), **our goal is to respond to most new issues within 2 standard work days.** This response will include the context, feedback, and pointers that we can offer as maintainers.
 Depending on the nature of your issue, it might be well suited to an external contribution, from you or another community member.

 **What does “triage” mean?** In some repositories, we use a `triage` label to keep track of issues that need a response from a maintainer.
-In the `dbt-core` repo, we also tag issues with a “team” that will be providing the response.
+In the `dbt-core` repo, we also tag issues with a "team" that will be providing the response.

 **What if I’m opening an issue in a smaller repository?** We’ve open sourced a number of software projects over the years; not all of them have the same activity or maintenance guarantees as `dbt-core`.
 Check to see if other recent issues have responses, or when the last commit was added to the `main` branch.